STAT545-UBC/STAT545-UBC-original-website/block017_write-figure-to-file.md

 ### Chunk name determines figure file name

 Coming full circle, we return to the topic of figures produced via an R chunk in an R Markdown file.
-If you are [keeping the intermediate markdown](http://stat545-ubc.github.io/block007_first-use-rmarkdown.html#step-3-save-the-intermediate-markdown), via `keep_md: true` in the YAML frontmatter, your figures will also be saved to file.
-Rendering `foo.Rmd` will leave behind `foo.md`, `foo.html`, and a directory `foo_files`, containing any figures created in the document.
+If you are writing [GitHub-flavored markdown or keeping the intermediate markdown](block007_first-use-rmarkdown.html#step-3-take-control-of-the-output-format), your figures will also be saved to file.
+Rendering `foo.Rmd` will leave behind `foo.md`, maybe `foo.html`, and a directory `foo_files`, containing any figures created in the document.
 By default, they will have meaningless names, like `unnamed-chunk-7.png`.
 This makes it difficult to find specific figures, i.e. for unplanned use in another setting.
 However, if you name an R chunk, this name will be baked into the figure file name.

 <!-- the "live" version of the chunk I include verbatim below -->